 According to the first book of Peter, a type of the judgment day has already begun for Christians during this life.
 It is long before the day of Jesus' Second Coming and the resurrection of the dead.

 For the time has come for judgment to begin with the household of God; and if it first begins with us, what will be the end of those who do not obey the gospel of God?
 (1Peter 4:17, HBFV throughout unless stated)

-Furthermore, if trials, tests, and suffering break our faith, and cause us to give up following God's way of life as a result, we cannot be saved.
+Furthermore, if trials, tests, and suffering break our faith, and cause us to give up following God's way of life as a result, we cannot be saved and will await our fate on judgment day.
 For those who are truly Christians, what they do during this life determines how our heavenly Father will "sentence" them afterwards.

 Faith and Obedience

 For the very small number of true Christians called during this present life, their "judgment day" has already begun, since their levels of faith and obedience exercised in this life will determine their eternal status (see Matthew 25:14 - 46, Luke 19:11 - 27).

-Incidentally, there are several texts in which God begins judgment or punishment for sin with His people first (see Isaiah 10:12, Ezekiel 9:6, cf. Amos 3:2).
+It should be noted that there are several texts in which God begins judgment or punishment for sin with His people first (see Isaiah 10:12, Ezekiel 9:6, cf. Amos 3:2).
 This is especially true in the book of Jeremiah, since at that time Judah was to be punished before Babylon and the other nations surrounding the Holy Land were (see Jeremiah 25:29 and chapters 46 - 51).